check-spelling-sandbox/Octopus-TeamCity/README.md

 plugin code when build steps are configured (on server) or executed (on agent).

 ## Build Server
-The TeamCity Plugin uses Github actions for all CI/CD/Release operations.
+The TeamCity Plugin uses GitHub actions for all CI/CD/Release operations.

 ## Updating the version of Octopus CLI we embed